-Home > Blog > UBAC – Strep. uberis vaccine
+Home > Blog > UBAC – Mastitis Vaccine

 This year sees the launch of a new vaccine targeting clinical mastitis caused by Strep. uberis in Australia from Hipra.
 UBAC was first registered in the EU in 2018 and has since been registered in 40 countries - Australia being the most recent.

 Strep. uberis is the most common cause of clinical mastitis in the southeast dairy regions accounting for 30 - 40 % of all clinical cases across all seasons and stages of lactation.
-Strep. uberis is also a significant cause of sub clinical mastitis and high ICCC’s.
+Strep. uberis is also a significant cause of sub clinical mastitis and high somatic cell counts (SCCs).

 UBAC has been shown to: